Ora, Israel: History

 Residents were given tracts of land allocated for poultry farming and continued to live in tents, without running water or electricity, until 1957.
 Before the establishment of Kiryat HaYovel, the closest neighborhood was Beit VeGan, which was reached on foot or by donkey.

 In the 1990s, after the wave of Russian immigration to Israel, the moshav increased egg production from 300 million to 500 million eggs a year.

+Since the 27th of February 2025, the Red Line of the Jerusalem Light Rail stops at the entrance of the moshav at the Ora Junction station.